camachevaz/AulaAsesorEducativo/docs/README.md

 ## Editing

-Base is already optimised for adding, updating and removing tutorials, navigation, footer and FAQ information in CloudCannon.
+Edition is already optimised for adding, updating and removing documentation pages in CloudCannon.

-The sticky sidebar in tutorials in populated by pulling out `<h2>` elements from the content.

-### Posts
+### Documentation pages

-* Add, update or remove a post in the *Posts* collection.
+* Add, update or remove a documentation page in the *Documentation* collection.
-* The tutorials page is organised by categories.
-* Change the defaults when new posts are created in `_posts/_defaults.md`.

-### Post Series
-To create a new series:

-* Add a new document to the `sets` collection.
+* Change the category of a documentation page to move it to another section in the navigation.
-* Set the `title` and `description`.

-To add a tutorial/post to a series:
-* Add a `set` field to the tutorial front matter which points to the file name of the desired set without the `.md` extention. e.g. If I have a set at `_sets/getting-started.md` I would use this in my tutorial front matter: `set: getting-started`.
+* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.

+### Change log

+* Add, update or remove change log entries from your posts.
+* Tag entries as minor or major in the front matter.

+### Search

-* Add a `order_number` field to the tutorial front matter and specify a number.
-This is the tutorials order in the set.
+* Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

 ### Navigation

-* Exposed as a data file to give clients better access.
-* Set in the *Data* / *Navigation* section.

-### Footer

-* Exposed as a data file to give clients better access.
-* Set in the *Data* / *Footer* section.
+* Change `site.show_full_navigation` to control all or only the current navigation group being open.